2000 Summer Paralympics: Participation of contractors

 Another partnership developed was with the joint venture between the Transfield Holdings and the French company Bouygues, which was responsible for the construction of Airport Link, Sydney and the Sydney Harbour Tunnel supported the Paralympic Games through public fundraising events at various public and private events.
-They also purchased some sponsorship shares months before the Games took place.
+They also purchased some sponsorship shares months before the games.

 NSWM Real Estate Institute (REI)

 NSW real estate agents were encouraged by REI to consolidate their annual fundraising initiatives and this led to some groups to sending part of these funds to the management of the Paralympic Games.
-A number of additional fundraising initiatives and Games involvement opportunities were promoted by REI in the run-up to the Games.
+A number of additional fundraising initiatives and games involvement opportunities were promoted by REI in the run-up to the games.

-Holy Grail: The Official Album
+Holy Grail: The official album

-Another initiative that helped to finance the Games was the sale of the official album called "Holy Grail" and which was released on October 18, 1999, exactly one year before the opening ceremony.
+Another initiative that helped to finance the games was the sale of the official album called "Holy Grail" and which was released on 18 October 1999, exactly one year before the opening ceremony.
 This album is a compilation of several songs that inspired Australia's Paralympic athletes to achieve their greatest triumphs.
 The main goal of this album is to highlight and promote the Paralympic Games (held in Sydney, 18–29 October 2000) through the entertainment industry, as well as fundraising for the Paralympic Games.
 The concept of an official Paralympic Games CD was brought to Warner Music Australia by a member of the 2000 Paralympic Ceremonies Production Team, Michael Chugg, as part of an inclusive idea to consult with Australian athletes regarding those songs that inspired and motivated them.
 During the release of the album, Chugg mentioned that Louise Sauvage had chosen a song by Jimmy Barnes, called "No second prize".
-In addition to the two official themes of the Games "Being Here" by Graeme Connors and "Dots on the shells" performed by Yothu Yindi & Jim Kerr.Ten of Australia's champion Paralympians have each chosen a piece of music which reflects their pride in the Games and their passion in performing.
+In addition to the two official themes of the games "Being Here" by Graeme Connors and "Dots on the shells" performed by Yothu Yindi and Jim Kerr.
+Ten of Australia's champion Paralympians have each chosen a piece of music which reflects their pride in the games and their passion in performing.
 It is an emotion shared by the artists who perform their song.
 The CD was available at all Australian record stores and a percentage from each CD sold was go towards staging the Sydney 2000 Paralympic Games.
-Songs by Hunters & Collectors, Van Halen, Barenaked ladies, The Whitlams, Cold Chisel, Richard Clapton, Icehouse, Pretenders, The Superjesus, Marie Wilson, Marcia Hines and Goanna are part of this soundtrack.
+Songs by Hunters & Collectors, Van Halen, Barenaked Ladies, The Whitlams, Cold Chisel, Richard Clapton, Icehouse, Pretenders, The Superjesus, Marie Wilson, Marcia Hines and Goanna are part of this soundtrack.